 The quality of the Omega-3 DHA supplement you provide your cat or kitten with is very important.
 We recommend supplying your pet with a microalgae DHA rather than DHA derived from fish sources so you do not have to worry about the possible trace amounts of mercury, PCBs, dioxins, environmental contaminants, or other environmental concerns such as overfishing.

-Because Omega-3s have many additional benefits including cardiac health, renal health, reduction of skin inflammation and control of allergies and even reduction of the rate and recurrence of neoplasia (cancer), they are an excellent addition to the diets of most senior cats.
-For these senior cats, a dose of 15 to 20 mg per kg per day is recommended manage inflammation.
+Because Omega-3s have many additional benefits including cardiac health, renal health, reduction of skin inflammation and control of allergies, and even reduction of the rate and recurrence of neoplasia (cancer), they are an excellent addition to the diets of most senior cats.
+For these senior cats, a dose of 15 to 20 mg per kg per day is recommended to manage inflammation.